skhilton/genome373/_posts/2019-04-01-Welcome-to-Genome-373.md

 Office hours are after lecture on Wednesday and by appointment.

-For other information on the course, please visit the class website on canvass.
+For other information on the course, please visit the class website on canvas.